kildem/pwa-workshop-docs/README.md

 - Installing the app on devices

 ### Step 0 - Classic web application

-* Describing the application
+- Describing the application
-* Defining application shell
+- Defining application shell

 ### Step 1 - App shell with a handmade service worker

-* Creating a service worker file with empty event listeners
+- Creating a service worker file with empty event listeners
-* Implementing "install" listener
+- Implementing "install" listener
-* Implementing "fetch" listener
+- Implementing "fetch" listener
-* Implementing "activate" listener
+- Implementing "activate" listener
-* Preparing "fetch" listener for extendability
+- Preparing "fetch" listener for extendability
-* Registering a service worker in the application
+- Registering a service worker in the application
-* Listing possible pitfalls of this naive implementation
+- Listing possible pitfalls of this naive implementation

 ### Step 2 - App shell with Workbox

 After getting acquainted with the API of the service worker, we realized that to implement even the basic offline readiness of the application, a fairly wide range of knowledge and skills of working with service workers and not only is required.
 The Workbox library provides a comfortable abstraction layer for automating common network tasks for service workers.

-- Functionality and construction principle of Workbox
+- Functionality and advantages of Workbox
-- Choice of tools
+- Setting up infrastructure
 - Offline readiness of an application in a service worker using Workbox methods
 - Integration with application build

-* Introducing Workbox and setting up its infrastructure
-* Registering a service worker in the app

-* Building an application shell
-* Implementing a smart app update flow
-* Introducing caching strategies for runtime data

 ### Step 3 - Runtime caching with Workbox

 The Workbox library allows you to extend the service worker and PWA as a whole both in width, adding functionality beyond caching, and in depth, fine-tuning the behavior of the base modules.

 - Runtime caching, strategies and plugins
--
--

 ### Step 4 - Caching missing pieces with the Workbox recipes

-- Recipes - the next level of abstraction in Workbox 6
+- Recipes - the next level of abstraction in Workbox

 ### Step 5 - Improving app update flow

 - Workbox-window module for registering a service worker in an application
-- Online app version update
+- Interactive app version update
--

 ### Step 6 - Replaying requests made offline

 - Background sync
 - Expanding functionality with our own plugins and strategies
--

 ### Step 7 - Making app installable

 To give our web application "official" PWA status, we need to add one more feature - the ability to install on users' devices.

-- Web Manifest: Tasks, BOM
+- Web App Manifest
 - Tools for generating web manifest and graphic assets
 - Connecting to the app and testing
 - Different approaches to help with installation in different browsers